filecoin-project/devgrants/rfp-proposals/rfp-proposal-substrate-storage-layer.md

 **Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Yes

 # Project Description
 Cdot network team intends to build a [Substrate](https://github.com/paritytech/substrate) runtime module (pallet) and a relayer to enable Filecoin as storage layer for any blockchain developed by Substrate.
-In addition to pure file storage, an implementation that enables storing smart contract code in Filecoin and executing the code upon request will also be developed.
+In addition to pure file storage, a preliminary implementation that enables storing smart contract code in Filecoin and executing the code upon request will also be developed.

 ## Value to the Filecoin ecosystem
 Currently, storing some states (or files) on a public blockchain like Ethereum only costs a transaction fee.
 Although storing huge files is super expensive and sometimes impossible (due to the block gas limit), due to the free rent, the state of these public blockchains are becoming a burden for full nodes.
 There are researches about charging rent fees, and current rent-free model won't last long.